FA9US/home-assistant.io/source/_integrations/wallbox.markdown

 ---

-The Wallbox integration pulls data from the [MyWallbox Portal](https://my.wallbox.com) for your Wallbox charging station.
+The Wallbox integration pulls data from the [MyWallbox Portal](https://my.wallbox.com) for your Wallbox charging station. use your name of charger station rather than serial number
 {% include integrations/config_flow.md %}

 ## Sensors